software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 >
 > Also, include the following information about the project structure and the implementation technologies:
 >
 > 1. The project consists of three components: _database_, _backend_ and _frontend_.
-Mention these components and describe the purpose of each of them
+Mention these components and describe the purpose of each of them.
+If you have the time, you can also implement a [flow chart](https://mermaid.js.org/syntax/flowchart.html), which visualizes how the components communicate with each other
 > 2. Which programming language, frameworks and major libraries are used in the _backend implementation_?
 > 3. Which _database platforms_ are used in different environments (development and production environment)?
 > 4. Which programming language, frameworks and major libraries are used in the _frontend implementation_?